aws-powertools/powertools-lambda-python/docs/core/logger.md

 For child Loggers, we introspect the name of your module where `Logger(child=True, service="name")` is called, and we name your Logger as **{service}.{filename}**.

+!!! danger
 	A common issue when migrating from other Loggers is that `service` might be defined in the parent Logger (no child param), and not defined in the child Logger:

 === "incorrect_logger_inheritance.py"